-A light and smooth soup that doesn't taste like it has less than 1% fat.
-Made from roasted butternut squash with a hint of warming cumin, this soup reminds us of happening upon honesty stalls full of autumn harvests and strolling under colourful tree canopies.
+A light and smooth butternut squash soup that doesn't taste like it has less than 1% fat.
+Made from roasted squash with a hint of warming cumin, this soup reminds us of happening upon honesty stalls full of autumn harvests and strolling under colourful tree canopies.

 Vegetable Stock (Contains celery), Carrot, Butternut Squash (14%), Potato (12%), Single Cream (4%), Onion, Mango Chutney , Roasted Butternut Squash (2%), Cornflour, Parsley, Salt, Butter, Curry Powder (Contains celery), Garlic Puree, Cumin, Smoked Paprika, Nutmeg, Colour (Paprika Extract).
 Vegetable Stock contains Water, Vegetables (Onion, Carrot, Leek, Celery, Garlic), Sugar, Salt, Cornflour, Sunflower Oil, Spice Oil.
 Mango Chutney contains Sugar, Mango, Sugarcane, Vinegar, Salt, Chilli Powder, Ginger Powder, Garlic Powder.
 Roasted Butternut Squash contains Butternut Squash, Pomace Olive Oil.